Older Women, Sex, and HIV

 Lastly, knowing your HIV status is an important way to prevent transmitting HIV to others you care about.
 Many years of research have shown that, if they are taking HIV drugs that keep the amount of virus in their body very low (undetectable), a person living with HIV cannot pass on the virus to a sexual partner who is not living with HIV.
 See our fact sheets, Undetectable Equals Untransmittable: Building Hope and Ending HIV Stigma and Serodifferent Partners: Dating, Relationships, and Mixed HIV Status, for more information about this exciting development.

 Unfortunately, HIV information often forgets about older people.
 We do not usually see the face of an older person or senior citizen on HIV prevention posters.
-Health care and social service providers need to recognize that their aging patients and clients are at risk for acquiring HIV.
-Providers also need to ask older patients about their sexual and drug histories.
+Healthcare and social service providers need to recognize that their aging patients and clients may acquire HIV.
+Providers also need to ask older patients about their sexual and injection drug histories.

-Older women also need to tell their health care providers about any injection drug use or sexual experiences that put them at risk for acquiring HIV, as well as any physical or sexual violence in their lives.
-Also mention any other events or situations that you think may have put you at risk for HIV, such as getting a tattoo without being sure that the tattoo artist was using sterile disposable needles.
-Giving your health care provider accurate information is the best way to protect your health and ensure that you get good medical care.
+Older women also need to tell their healthcare providers about any injection drug use or sexual experiences that make them vulnerable to acquiring HIV, as well as any physical or sexual violence in their lives.
+Also mention any other events or situations that you think may have made you vulnerable to acquiring HIV, such as getting a tattoo without being sure that the tattoo artist was using sterile disposable needles.
+Giving your healthcare provider accurate information is the best way to protect your health and ensure that you get good medical care.

 Older Women Living with HIV